yhilpisch/dx/README.md

 ![alt text](http://hilpisch.com/dx_doc_02.png "Vega Surface")

 In addition, DX Analytics provides a number of other classes and functions useful for financial analytics, like a class for **mean-variance portfolio analysis** or a class to model **interest-rate swaps**.
-However, the **focus** lies on the modeling and valuation of complex derivatives instruments and portfolio composed thereof by Monte Carlo simulation.
+However, the **focus** lies on the modeling and valuation of complex derivatives instruments and portfolios composed thereof by Monte Carlo simulation.

-In a sense, DX Analytics brings **back office risk management modeling and valuation practice** (e.g. used for Value-at-Risk or Credit-Value Adjustment calculations based on large scale Monte Carlo simulation effort) to **front office derivatives analytics**.
+In a sense, DX Analytics brings **back office risk management modeling and valuation practice** (e.g. used for Value-at-Risk or XVA calculations based on large scale Monte Carlo simulation efforts) to **front office derivatives analytics**.

 ## Books with Background Information